Almost-linear time decoding algorithm for topological codes: Conclusion

 There are many challenges still to solve before an error corrected quantum computer can be realized, and one of these is decoding.
 Our algorithm has important practical implications in achieving this goal, and is a significant step towards overcoming the hurdle of fast decoding in real quantum devices.

 {\em Acknowledgement -- The authors would like to thank Eric Johnson and Chris Dawson for valuable discussions, and Terry Rudolph for first introducing them to the question of error correction in photonic devices.
+The authors would like to thank Aleksander Kubica for his comments on a preliminary version of this paper.
 ND acknowledges funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-2644).}